 by Catherine Pratt

+Don't get me wrong.
 There’s nothing wrong with watching TV in itself.
-The problem occurs when we do it simply out of habit or because we’re using it as a crutch to avoid dealing with certain emotions.
+The problem occurs when we do it mindlessly out of habit, or because we’re using it as a crutch to avoid dealing with certain emotions, or because it's become an addiction.

 So, here’s a challenge for you, before you turn on the TV the next time, ask yourself, “Why am I turning this on?”

 in the door because it’s that bad habit we don’t think about.
-How many
+It's become as automatic as taking off your jacket and shoes when you enter your home.

 When you’re watching TV, you don’t have to deal with any of the problems in your life.
 You don’t have to relate to those people you don’t want to talk to.
 You don’t have to take action towards changing your life.
+You can also ignore that niggling feeling in the back of your mind that you're not living up to your full potential.
 You can simply avoid absolutely everything that happens to be going on in your life right now.
 If you’re feeling any emotions of anger or frustration, you can simply numb them by staring at the TV screen for a few hours.

 The problems are usually solved in half an hour or an hour on TV shows.
 Sometimes they're funny and provide some laughter.
 You have a routine you follow every week.
 The character on the shows become like friends.
 You look forward to seeing them.
 You can also live vicariously through someone else’s life without having to take a single risk yourself.
 Nobody wants anything from you and you can just zone out and watch some mindless entertainment.